bboehmke/QMultiFile/Readme.md

 ## ToDo
 * Support writing of files
-* Support tag and tar.gz archives
+* Support tar and tar.gz archives

 ## How to Use